nzakas/understandinges6/manuscript/01-The-Basics.md

 ## contains(), startsWith(), endsWith()

-Developers have used `indexOf()` as a way to identify strings inside of other strings since time JavaScript was first introduced.
+Developers have used `indexOf()` as a way to identify strings inside of other strings since JavaScript was first introduced.
 ECMAScript 6 adds three new methods whose purpose is to identify strings inside of other strings:

 * `contains()` - returns true if the given text is found anywhere within the string or false if not.
 * `startsWith()` - returns true if the given text is found at the beginning of the string or false if not.